bids-standard/bids-specification/specification.md

 MEG specific Coordinate Systems
 ---------------------------------------

-The first two pieces of information (origin, orientation) are specified in XXXCoordinateSystem, the units are specified in XXXCoordinateSystemUnits.
+The first two pieces of information (origin, orientation) are specified in `XXXCoordinateSystem`, the units are specified in `XXXCoordinateSystemUnits`.

-Restricted keywords for the XXXCoordinateSystem field in the coordinatesystem.json file for MEG datasets:
+Restricted keywords for the XXXCoordinateSystem field in the `coordinatesystem.json` file for MEG datasets:

 -   CTF:                        ALS orientation and the origin between the ears
 -   ElektaNeuromag:        RAS orientation and the origin between the ears
 -   4DBti:                ALS orientation and the origin between the ears
 -   KitYokogawa:        ALS orientation and the origin between the ears
 -   ChietiItab:                RAS orientation and the origin between the ears
--   Other:                Use this for other coordinate systems and specify further details in the XXXCoordinateSystemDescription field
+-   Other:                Use this for other coordinate systems and specify further details in the `XXXCoordinateSystemDescription` field

 Note that the short descriptions above do not capture all details,  there are detailed  descriptions of these  coordinate systems on the FieldTrip toolbox web page:
 [http://www.fieldtriptoolbox.org/faq/how_are_the_different_head_and_mri_coordinate_systems_defined](http://www.fieldtriptoolbox.org/faq/how_are_the_different_head_and_mri_coordinate_systems_defined)